Bowel cancer

 - drinking a lot of alcohol

-Having any of these risk factors doesn’t mean that you will definitely get bowel cancer – but they increase your chances of developing it.
-However, you can develop bowel cancer without having any of these risk factors.
+If you have any of these risk factors, it doesn’t mean you’ll definitely get bowel cancer – but they increase your chances of developing it.
+You can also develop bowel cancer without having any of them.

 Symptoms of bowel cancer

 - Changes in your bowel habits.
 Your poo may be looser (diarrhoea) or you may find it harder to go (constipation).
-You may feel like you need to go more often or more urgently or you might feel like you haven’t fully emptied your bowel when you’ve been.
+You may feel like you need to go more often or more urgently, or you might feel like you haven’t finished even when you’ve just been.

 - You might feel extremely tired and weak (fatigued).
-This can be due to anaemia, which means you have a lower than normal level of red blood cells.
+This can be due to anaemia.
+This means you have a lower-than-normal level of red blood cells.

-- Pain or discomfort in your tummy (abdomen) or back passage that doesn’t go away.
+- Pain or discomfort in your tummy (abdomen) or back passage (rectum) that doesn’t go away.

 - Losing weight, when you haven’t been trying.

-Having these symptoms doesn’t necessarily mean that you have bowel cancer – they can also be symptoms of much less serious conditions.
-But if you have them, especially if they don’t go away and aren’t normal for you, contact your GP.
-You should always see your GP if you have blood in your poo.
+If you have these symptoms, it doesn’t necessarily mean you have bowel cancer – they can also be symptoms of much less serious conditions.
+These conditions include irritable bowel syndrome or piles (haemorrhoids).
+But contact your GP if you have these symptoms, especially if they don’t go away and aren’t normal for you.
+Talk to a GP if you’re worried about blood in your poo too.

 Diagnosis of bowel cancer

 Your GP will ask about your symptoms and your medical history.
-It can be worth keeping a diary to keep track of your symptoms, which you can share with your GP.
-They’ll need to examine you, which will include feeling around your tummy and inside your back passage (rectum) to check for any signs of lumps or swellings.
-For more information on this, see our FAQ below: What happens during a rectal examination?
+It may help to keep a diary to track your symptoms, which you can share with the GP.
+The GP will examine you by feeling around your tummy and inside your back passage (rectum) to check for any signs of lumps or swellings.

-Your specialist may suggest some of the following tests.
+Your specialist doctor may suggest some of the following tests.

 - A colonoscopy.
-This allows your doctor to look at the lining of your large bowel using a narrow, flexible, tube-like telescopic camera called a colonoscope.
-Your doctor can also use this to take a biopsy (small sample of tissue) which they’ll send to a lab to look for cancer cells.
+This is the main investigation method for bowel cancer.
+This will allow your doctor to look at the lining of your large bowel using a narrow, flexible, tube-like telescopic camera called a colonoscope.
+Your doctor can also use this to take a small sample of tissue (biopsy), which they’ll send to a lab to look for cancer cells.

 - A sigmoidoscopy.
-This is similar to a colonoscopy, but just looks at the inside of your back passage and the lower part of your bowel.
-Your doctor may suggest it as an alternative to colonoscopy in some cases.
+This is similar to a colonoscopy.
+But it just looks at the inside of your back passage (rectum) and the lower part of your bowel.
+Your doctor may suggest it as an alternative to colonoscopy.

 Screening for bowel cancer

-The screening kit, called the faecal immunochemical test (FIT), is sent to you to do at home.
-The test can detect small amounts of blood in your poo that you may not normally notice.
-It doesn't diagnose bowel cancer – but the results will show whether or not you need to have any further tests.
+The screening kit is called the faecal immunochemical test (FIT).
+It’s the same test that your GP may recommend if you have symptoms of bowel cancer.
+The test is sent to you to do at home.
+It can detect small amounts of blood in your poo that you may not normally notice.
+If you have an abnormal screening result, you’ll be offered a colonoscopy.

 Treatment of bowel cancer

-Your treatment and care will be managed by a team of doctors and other cancer specialists.
-They will discuss with you what treatments they recommend in your particular circumstances.
-This will depend on the size of your tumour (lump of cells), its position and if it has spread, as well as your general health and fitness.
+Your treatment and care for bowel cancer will be managed by a multidisciplinary team (MDT) of doctors and other cancer specialists.
+They’ll discuss what bowel cancer treatment they recommend for you.
+This will depend on:

 Surgery

 A stoma is usually temporary and can be reversed a few months later in another operation.
-But sometimes, if a lot of your bowel has been removed, a permanent stoma may be necessary.
+But sometimes, if a lot of your bowel has been removed, you may need a permanent stoma.
 Most people won’t need this, but your surgeon will be able to let you know how likely it is for you.
 If you do need a stoma, a nurse will visit you after your operation to discuss with you how to care for your stoma.

 Non-surgical treatments

-You may also have some of the following treatments as well as or instead of surgery.
+- You may have some of the following treatments as well as, or instead of, surgery.

 - Targeted cancer drugs – these are medicines that can seek out cancer cells and interfere with the way they grow.
 They’re sometimes used alongside chemotherapy for bowel cancer, especially if the cancer has spread to other parts of your body.